mybb/mybb-build/README.md

 **It is recommended to run the tools with at least 2048 MB of memory available to PHP and external tools.**

-1. Fetch the repository.
+1. Clone the repository.
-2. Place source files according to the description above.
+2. Prepare `input/` files according to the Directory Structure above.

-   The build source can be also fetched from the `mybb/mybb` repository automatically if a branch is specified in `input/build.properties`.
+   The build source can be also fetched from the `mybb/mybb` repository automatically if a branch (or tag) is specified in `input/build.properties`.

 2. Build the Docker image:
 ```